Insecure Writer's Support Group (Goodbye 2018!)

 For those who don't know, Universal Fan Con was created for fans of color and other marginalized groups who don't often feel comfortable at the major Comic Cons for various reasons.
 This would have been my first big convention (Dover has a free one in the Summer), so I had to really build myself up to go.
 I wasn't even going the whole 3 days, but I've only really lost my original $35 in backing the Kickstarter.
 Others--fans, vendors, etc.--have lost more.

-There are a lot of fingers being pointed, a lot of excuses and explanations that aren't really acceptable, but a bunch of groups got together and are doing a Pop-up Convention call Wicomicon for those who are stuck going to Baltimore this weekend.
+There are a lot of fingers being pointed, a lot of excuses and explanations that aren't really acceptable, but a bunch of groups got together and are doing a Pop-up Convention called Wicomicon for those who are stuck going to Baltimore this weekend.
 I've already made plans since, so I can't go, but I really hope everyone has a great time, and it's great that this group is saving the day.

 There's still a lot of research I need to do about the people involved, because I'm hearing things now that I haven't before.
 Something in me KNEW I wouldn't be going to this convention, especially when I received an e-mail for people to confirm their tickets by clicking a link in a previous e-mail I didn't receive because they said they couldn't charge my card (though they did, so that was terrible communication right there).
 If things turn back around, then perhaps I can trust the parties involved again, but I'm still on a very unsteady fence about the whole ordeal.